 What if we started out this year on our knees, reminding one another of the mercy, grace, and faithfulness of God?
 What if we gave up on reaching for the stars and found ourselves bowing down to the ground before the one true and living God?
 What if instead of re-firing our confidence in ourselves, we renewed our faith in Jesus and the power of the Holy Spirit?
 What if we began this year with repentance—realigning our minds and hearts and lives according to the things that matter most?

 Well, that would be a New Year’s revolution.
-The little booklet you hold in your hand is designed to do just that—to start the new year with a short but defining practice called covenant renewal.
+Watchnight: John Wesley’s Covenant Renewal Service is designed to do just that—to start the new year with a short but defining practice called covenant renewal.
 It’s where we read Scripture, hear challenges, receive encouragements, make promises, and offer all we know of ourselves to all we know of God.

 We learned this New Year’s practice from John Wesley, who founded and led the revolutionary movement known as Methodism as it began in eighteenth-century England.